How to Make a Box Fan Quieter

 7. If your fan is still making too much noise, try moving it to another area or shutting it off for a while.
 You could also use earplugs or white noise generators to drown out any additional sound until the appliance has cooled down enough to resume using it.

-Why Are Room Fans so Noisy?
+Why Are Room Fans So Noisy?

 The noise produced by the blades of a fan is known as blade pass frequency (BPF).
 This sound can be irritating if it occurs at certain frequencies.
 A common complaint with box fans is the high BPF, which causes them to generate an annoying, high-pitched hum or whine.

 A common misconception is that the noise produced by a room fan is the sound of air rushing through it.
 This noise most likely comes from vibrations created by high frequencies (usually above 2000 Hz) caused by blades hitting the shroud or fasteners.
+These sounds are most noticeable at low speeds during start-up and shut-down.
+The higher the number of poles in the motor, typically found on higher-priced fans, the lower the BPF.

 Is There a Difference Between Good and Bad Air Flow?

+Good airflow would be more along what makes a fan suitable.
+It provides better cooling and increases ventilation, and it can circulate air throughout a room or area.
 Bad air flow would mean exactly that bad movement of air through a space.
 A box fan with bad airflow might not cool down an entire room at all.
-Bad airflow can also mean that there is the tiny movement of air or that the movement of air is in the wrong direction.
+Bad airflow can also mean that there is a tiny movement of air or that the movement of air is in the wrong direction.

 Perhaps the only time when it would be okay to have poor airflow is if you are trying to keep out bugs with an insect screen, but even then, you still want enough ventilation so bugs don’t become trapped in the net.
+Even when an air conditioner is operating in a room, it helps to have a better airflow, so there isn’t anything in the way of cold air and hot air mixing.

 It works by having air move directly across an object, which takes away its heat or moves the air to feel cooler.
 To make a fan quieter, you can replace the blades with smooth polyethylene discs or rubber balls (like those used in pinatas).
+Box fans are simple devices used for cooling the air in a room.
+They are designed to be portable; some even have wheels attached, so they can easily be wheeled around or carried from one room to another.

 A Box Fan Quieter By Oiling the Motor

-You can purchase a better quality fan, use the right size fan for the room, or place it on top of something that will act as sound insulation like carpeting.
+When it comes to finding a quieter and more efficient box fan, we hope you found what you were looking for.
+There are several ways you can make your box fan quieter.
+You can purchase a better quality fan, use the right size fan for the room, or place it on top of something that will act as sound insulation, like carpeting.
 Keep in mind that some people find these fans too loud and choose other options instead.

 If this is the case with you, then try one of these methods on how to make a box fan quieter to see if they work for you!
 If not, please let us know where to find the best options in your area!
+We want to help make fans less noisy for everyone.
+If you are looking to purchase a box fan, be sure that the fan has an oscillating base.
+This will make your new purchase much quieter than traditional models with fixed bases.

 Jennifer Branett